clebercoutof/mixcell/README.md

 You can find the complete installation guide [here](http://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/overview/)

-Download the file nad extract in the desired folder
+Download the file and extract in the desired folder

 ```
 $ cd ~/foo/DynamixelSDK-3.4.3/c/build/linux64